Martin1887/camaLESS/README.md

 # camaLESS
 camaLESS is an open source library under Apache 2.0 license customizable color themes.

 An example of camaLESS application is RAEfox (https://github.com/Martin1887/RAEfox), a JS application that allows search definitions in castilian Wiktionary.
+Initially camaLESS has been developed inside RAEfox, so you can find previous commits in that repository.

 The color picker used in camaLESS has been developed by Peter Dematté and it can be found under MIT license in https://github.com/PitPik/colorPicker.